General Value Function Networks: Constraining State to be Predictions

 The difficulty in training such a state depends on the chosen targets.
 For example, long horizon targets---such as 100 steps rather than 10 steps into the future---can be high variance.
 Even if such a predictive feature could be useful, it may be difficult to learn accurately and could make the state-update less stable.
 Using n-horizon predictions also requires a delay in the update: the agent must wait 100 steps to see the target to update the state at time $t$.

 We therefore propose to restrict ourselves to a class of prediction that have been shown to be more robust to these issues \citep{van2015learning,sutton2011horde,modayil2014multi}.
 This class of predictions correspond to predictions of discounted cumulative sums of signals into the future, called General Value Functions (GVFs).
 We have algorithms to estimate these predictions online, without having to wait to see outcomes in the future.
-We believe the ability to update online is critical for RNNs, which are typically deployed in an online setting.
-Further, there is some evidence that this class of predictions is sufficient for a broad range of predictions about the future \citep{sutton2011horde,modayil2014multi,momennejad2018predicting,banino2018vector,white2015thesis,pezzulo2008coordinating}, and so the restricting to GVFs does not significantly limit representability.
+This property of GVFs is called \emph{independence of span} \citep{van2015learning}, meaning learning can be achieved with computation and memory independent of the horizon.
+Such a property is doubly critical for predictions within an RNN, as it is more likely that we can actually learn these predictions sufficiently quickly to be usable as state.
+Further, there is some evidence that this class of predictions is sufficient for a broad range of predictions about the future \citep{sutton2011horde,modayil2014multi,momennejad2018predicting,banino2018vector,white2015thesis,pezzulo2008coordinating}, and so the restriction to GVFs does not significantly limit representability.
 We therefore focus on developing an approach for this class of predictions within RNNs.